 - name and address of the chair of the governing body (if you have one)

-- name and details of your special educational needs (SEN) co-ordinator (SENCO) if you’re a special academy or sixth form or FE college
+- name and contact details of your special educational needs co-ordinator (SENCO) unless you’re a special academy or sixth form or FE college

 If you’re an academy, you should publish details about your academy’s sponsor:

 - if the school’s owner is an individual, you should publish their full name and contact details (address and a telephone number)

 - if the school’s owner is a group or organisation, you should publish the address and telephone number of its office

 16 to 19 academies and colleges

-If you’re a 16 to 19 academy, FE college or sixth form, we recommend that you publish details of your admission arrangements.
+If you’re a 16 to 19 academy, FE college or sixth-form college, we recommend that you publish details of your admission arrangements.

-You should publish this information a year before the beginning of the academic year to help parents and students make an informed choice, and we recommend that the arrangements don’t change during the year.
+You should publish this information a year before the beginning of the academic year to which arrangements apply, to help parents and students make an informed choice, and we recommend that the arrangements do not change during the year.
 You should include details of:

 - open days your college or academy is planning